khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 ### Level 2

 Level 2 has a status that may be the same or different from the parent, as well as optional controls and actions that apply to itself.
-Its influence on the parent status will depend on the type of widget and the rules that are applicable.
-Likewise, its own status will be determined by applicable rules and influenced by level 3 status if present.
+Its influence on the parent status will depend on the type of widget and the applicable rules.
+Likewise, its status will be determined by applicable rules and influenced by level 3 status if present.

 - Content indented and left-aligned to the level 1 subject.
 - Full width `1px` `$gray-100` top border for `n+1`